ufutgs/homework/fp_syntax_analysis/fp_syntax_analysis.md

 Since `|` is part of the syntax, we use `||` to represent the alternative in EBNF

-The set of character should includes upper case characters, however to avoid confusing with the non-terminal, we drop them for now.
+The set of characters should includes upper case characters, however to avoid confusing with the non-terminal, we drop them for now.

 ## Task 1